Tuesday 28 July – Friday 7 August

 The events programme will explore the breadth of students’ creative practice across the University.
 It will provide the opportunity to interact with experts and creative leaders as they delve further into some of the issues being surfaced and interrogated in the final collections of work by students from all six of UAL's world-leading colleges; Camberwell College of Arts, Central Saint Martins, Chelsea College of Arts, London College of Communication, London College of Fashion and Wimbledon College of Arts.

 The programme consists of over 50 events running from Tuesday 28 July – Friday 7 August and will include ‘collections’ of events on themes including People and Planet, Imaginings, Politics and Public Life, and Identities to enable visitors find events on topics that interest them.

 UAL and Creative Industries Federation Present: Reimagining The Creative Industries

-Join UAL's Vice-Chancellor Sir Nigel Carrington and industry leaders as they explore the question; what could the next decade look like for our creative industries?
+UAL's Vice-Chancellor Sir Nigel Carrington and industry leaders explore the question; what could the next decade look like for our creative industries?

 Decolonising Arts and Culture?

 The Black Lives Matter movement has underlined the urgent need to commit to meaningful anti-racist action and address the colonial legacies of our institutions.
-Join us for this discussion as we examine the power and potential of arts and culture in driving social and cultural change.
+In this discussion as we examine the power and potential of arts and culture in driving social and cultural change.

 Creating Under Constraints – Central Saint Martins

 How have the global events of 2020 shaped the creative environment and responsibilities of arts and design practitioners?
-Join our panel discussion bringing together professionals from the fields of art, design and architecture to discuss the far-reaching impact of both COVID 19 and the Black Lives Matter civil rights movement.
+This panel discussion brings together professionals from the fields of art, design and architecture to discuss the far-reaching impact of both COVID 19 and the Black Lives Matter civil rights movement.
 As creatives how can we respond to these vast global issues, whilst making meaningful connections on a more local scale?

 Maison/0 Green Trail 2020 – Central Saint Martins